What is a Tatami bed?

 Browse our wide range of beds suitable for a Tatami mat

-At Get Laid Beds, we have three beds – the Attic, Low Loft, and the Enkel Platform – that are perfect for adding your Tatami mat to.
+At Get Laid Beds, we have three beds – the Low Modern Attic bed, Low Loft, and the Enkel Platform – that are perfect for adding your Tatami mat to.
 All there is to do then is enjoy your healthful night’s sleep.

 Note: International shipping prices are charged per bed rather than per order.
 This is due to the bulky nature and weight of these products.